JetBrains/intellij-sdk-docs/topics/ui/controls/search_field.md

 ### Sizes

-For a search field shown without a toolbar (i.e. _Speed Search_ in trees) the search width could be adjusted on typing to accommodate input:
+For a search field shown without a toolbar (i.e. _Speed Search_ in trees), the search width could be adjusted on typing to accommodate input:

 ![](search_field_width.png){width=160}